llsaboya/brevenotas-hugo/content/en/blog/portfolio-d4t-site/index.en.md

 categories:
   - Portfolio
 slug: d4t-digital-garden-instructional-design
-type: featured
 layout: portifolio
+lastmod: 2023-05-26T00:17:48.320Z
 ---

 {{< notice "note" >}}
 The main goal of the website is to disseminate new ideas and serve as a repository of information about instructional design in Portuguese.
-The website should allow easy access and navigation of information, as well as present content in an organic and interconnected way.
+The website should allow easy access and navigation of information, as well as present content in an organic and interconnected way.{{< /notice >}}
-{{< /notice >}}

 {{< notice "info" >}}
 - **Objective**: To disseminate ideas and information about instructional design.